AviatrixSystems/avxlabs-docs/ace_pro/docs/home.md

 - Test Instances in each cloud
 - Bootstrap package information for Palo Alto Firewall (VM-Series) [Lab 7]
 - Cisco Cloud Services Router 1000v Series (CSR) [Lab 8]
-- Malicious IP [Lab 9 - *a fresh mailicious IP will be provided by the trainer*]
+- Malicious IP [Lab 9 - *a fresh malicious IP will be provided by the trainer*]

 ## 5. Lab Topology